CodeYourFuture/syllabus-archive/js-core-2/lesson9.md

 We can kick off the first part together, then it will be left to you to continue the test driven development.
 Please work in pairs!

+To start, clone the directory linked above, which will give you the basic file setup.
+After cloning, `npm install` and you'll be ready to go.
+We'll be testing with Jest.

 # Resources
 [9 Benefits of Test Driven Development](https://www.madetech.com/blog/9-benefits-of-test-driven-development)